FrankMejzlik/hab/README.md

 cargo doc --open
 ```

-## **Examples**

-The example usage is in the separate directory [`audibro`](https://gitlab.mff.cuni.cz/mejzlikf/audibro).
-Head there to see how the library can be used.

 ## **Known limitations**

-This crate is still in proof-of-concept state and therefore there are present some limitations.
+This crate is still in proof-of-concept state and therefore there are some things to keep in mind when using it.

+* The crate is not-optimized.
+It is in the state of proof-of-concept and the performance is quite poor.
+* The crate is not thoroughly tested and **is not suitable for production application**.

+Any collaboration and improvements are very welcome.

 ## **License**